Skip to content

 Advanced Settings

 This section is for custom setups and we advise that most users do not change these specifications.
-Additionally these settings only apply during initial connection and sync.
+Additionally, these settings only apply during connection and synchronization.

-On the welcome page, there are a few advanced settings options, as shown below.
+On the welcome page, there are options for advanced settings:

 Advanced Settings